theseyan/bufzilla/README.md

 var inspector = Inspect(.{ .max_depth = 100 }).init(data, &writer, .{});
 ```

-### Caveats
+### Gotchas

-- As a self-describing format, field names (keys) are present in the encoded result which can inflate the encoded size.
+- As a self-describing format, field names (keys) are present in the encoded result which can inflate the encoded size compared to other schemaful encoding formats.

 ## Testing

-Unit tests are present in the `test/` directory.
+Comprehensive unit tests are present in the `test/` directory.

 ```bash
 zig build test